Timothy C. Hain, MD •Page last modified: May 2, 2023

 There is no "test" for MAV that by itself, is specific and diagnostic.
 MAV, like psychiatric disorders, is usually diagnosed from the clinical pattern and by excluding alternatives.
 Logically, MAV should be detectable by identifying sensory hypersensitivity, in the context of dizziness and headache.
 However, so far little has been done to quantify sensory hypersensitivity(such as allodynia) in this population.

 For the most part, ENG inner ear testing in MAV is normal, but a low-level positional nystagmus is very common (Polensek and Tusa, 2010).
 We agree with this -- especially pure upbeating supine.
 We also think there is more downbeating upright.
 Our guess is that these reflect genetic homogeneity in the migraine population.

 On rotational chair testing, there is often an increased VOR time constant in patients with vestibular migraine (Jeong et al, 2010).
 We have not noticed this in our patients and we are dubious that this is true.
-The same authors also felt that there were higher than normal motion sensitivity susceptibility scores, and often (21%), perverted head-shaking nystagmus.
+The same authors also felt that there were higher than normal motion sensitivity susceptibility scores (seems reasonable), and often (21%), perverted head-shaking nystagmus (we are dubious).
 As pHSN is unusual in other syndromes, finding it in a patient who otherwise fits the criteria for migraine is helpful.